squid-cache/squid-cache.github.io/docs/SquidFaq/ConfiguringSquid.md

 No. You can add and delete cache_dir lines without affecting any of the others.

-## Squid and http-gw from the TIS toolkit.
+## Squid and http-gw from the TIS toolkit

 Several people on both the fwtk-users and the squid-users mailing asked about using Squid in combination with http-gw from the [TIS toolkit](http://www.tis.com/).
 The most elegant way in my opinion is to run an internal Squid caching proxyserver which handles client requests and let this server forward it's requests to the http-gw running on the firewall.
 Cache hits won't need to be handled by the firewall.